fernando-mc/redmondpython.com/content/day_one_lesson.md

 print("The total sum is", result1 + result2)
 ~~~

-Functions don't have to return anything, if you don't want them to.
+Functions don't have to return anything if you don't want them to.
 They usually return something because we usually want to be able to assign variables to their output.
 If your function does not return anything, you won't be able to assign a variable to its output and won't be able to use its output anywhere else.

 What do you think will happen here?
 Try it and see:

 ```
 def half_number(x):